Listen on your platform of choice!

 Until very recently it wasn’t easy for the average person to invest in the stock market.
-It was a practice reserved for the rich and the informed.
+It was a practice reserved for the rich and the informed (and the male).
 Getting into the market meant working with a broker, bank, wire house, or financial advisor and most wouldn’t even take your call without a high account balance (usually around $250,000).
-But thanks to a few innovative companies, it’s now easier than ever to get into the market.
+But thanks to a few innovative companies, it’s now easier than ever to invest in equities.

 As any financial professional will tell you, don’t invest in something you don’t really understand.
 I’m gonna go ahead and assume you’re just starting out and that the stock market is somewhat of a mystery to you.
 I recommend starting with Burton Malkiel’s A Random Walk Down Wall Street, which you can find in the Financial Literacy Library.